vivliostyle/vivliostyle_doc/en/events/vivliostyle-css-paged-media-20210410/slide.md

 </body>
 ```

-This allows you to reset the chapter counter at the beginning of the whole and increment it at the beginning of each chapter.
+This allows you to initialize the chapter counter at the beginning of the whole book and increment it at the beginning of each chapter.

 **Note:** If you have multiple chapters in a single HTML file, `@page chapter:nth(1)` will match only the first page of the HTML file, not each chapter.